 This means taking a close look at incomes, savings, investments, and more.
 Students learn by doing, which prepares them for actual financial planning.

 Working with these scenarios helps build confidence.
 Students get to develop their own financial plans as if they were working with real clients.
-This experience is vital for those looking to pass the CFP exam and succeed in their careers as financial professionals.
+This experience matters for anyone looking to pass the CFP exam and succeed in a career as a financial professional.

 It teaches them the same techniques they will use every day in their job, making it an essential step in becoming a certified financial planner.